gaitaldawamneh/jira-clone/README.md

-<h1 align="center">Notes to be taken from this project:</h1>
+<h1 align="center">While both programming and learning i wrote some notes to learn from:</h1>
-<h6 align="center">keep in mind that this project has been taken just in order to take notes from it.
+<h6 align="center">keep in mind that this project has alot of things to learn from.

-npx create-react-app ghaith-clone-2
+npx create-react-app jira-api

 </h6>